 -Wash hair, and repeat if needed

 Have thinning hair?
 Coconut oil is a safe, effective, and affordable solution.
 When applied to the scalp and hair, the lauric acid binds to the hair protein and strengthens each strand.
 This helps stop breakage and thinning, and helps eliminate split ends, which encourages the growth cycle.
-When the nourishing coconut oil is applied, it seeps down into the hair shaft and allows the hair to soak up the nutrients, becoming stronger and helps in hair growth.
+In a 2003 study, coconut oil was able to more effectively reduce protein loss in hair strands than mineral oil or sunflower oils.
+When the nourishing coconut oil is applied, it seeps down into the hair shaft and allows the hair to soak up the nutrients, becoming stronger and helping in hair growth.

 One important note: Coconut oil is known to fade colored red hair.
 For other colors, it is safe to use.